We may receive compensation when you click on links to products from our partners.

 Update Your Resume

 With so many people looking for jobs, your resume has become more important than ever, and if you are looking for a career change, you’ll need to use it to sell yourself, highlighting relevant experience and transferable skills.
-It can be worth using a resume service to help your application to get to the top of the pile.
+It can be worth using a resume service to help your application get to the top of the pile.

 Take Your Time with The Cover Letter

 Cover letters are massively underrated.
 If you are applying for a specific job, you might not feel as though you need a cover letter.
 You do.
-Your CV is a list of your skills, education, and experience, but your cover letter is your chance to sell yourself.
-To explain why you are right for the job, and how your key skills fit, even if it isn’t immediately clear from reading your CV.
+Your resume is a list of your skills, education, and experience, but your cover letter is your chance to sell yourself.
+To explain why you are right for the job, and how your key skills fit, even if it isn’t immediately clear from reading your resume.

 Make Your First Impression in Person

 Your cover letter makes your first impression if you apply for a job online, or post in an application.
-If at all possible, making your first impression in-person can give you a better chance of success.
+If at all possible, making your first impression in person can give you a better chance of success.

 If you are unemployed right now, it might be scary.
 You may find it hard to imagine being able to get a job in the coming months, and you may feel desperate.
 There are jobs available, even if it means a career change.
-Here are some tips to help you.Click To TweetPerfect Your Appearance
+Here are some tips to help you.Click To Tweet

 Whether you are handing in an application, asking about positions, or attending an interview, your personal presentation is crucial.
-Make sure you are well dressed and groomed.
+Make sure you are well-dressed and groomed.
 Stand tall with your head held high, and offer a strong and confident handshake.
-Your application, resume and cover letter should also be neat, tidy and well presented.
+Your application, resume, and cover letter should also be neat, tidy, and well-presented.

 Get Networking